own-2023/auth-service/README.md

-## Description
+## Auth Service

-auth-service is a Nest.js application designed to handle authentication.
+Auth Service is a Nest.js application designed to handle authentication.
 Leveraging the JWT (JSON Web Tokens) for secure authentication

 ## Installation